willmendesneto/nodebots-javascript-and-robotic-in-a-real-world-en/manuscript/primeiro-projeto-build-checker.md

 $ cd build-checker
 ```

 We will start our application by typing the `npm init` command with the` -y` flag which means that all the answers that were previously made will be answered and registered with the default response.
-After this we will install the johnny-five package locally as a dependency in the folder of our project.
+After this, we will install the johnny-five package locally as a dependency in the folder of our project.

 ```bash
 $ npm init -y
 $ npm install --save johnny-five
 ```

-Inside the folder of our project we will create the folder `src` and inside it our file` index.js`, where will be our content.
+Inside the folder of our project we will create the folder `src` and inside it, our file` index.js` where will be our content.

 ```bash
 $ mkdir src